TheeSweeney/blockchainNinja/sdk-and-chaincode/labs/2-chaincode.md

  Only the results with a specified owner will be returned.
 ##

+> **Note:** this function leverages  _stub.getQueryResult_.
+This is a powerful method that allows us to create complex (or simple) queries for the world state database.
+It only works if you use CouchDB as your database (as opposed to the simple key value store LevelDB).

 ##### Make a query function called queryMarblesByColor
  > Hint: if you get stuck compare your code to the `queryMarblesByOwner()` function.
 ##

+##### Make sure the new chaincode is installed on the peers.
+We made this easy for you: the code in `chaincode-wrapper.ts` compares the version number of the chaincode that we specify in the BasicChaincodeInfo object with the one that is installed.

+Bump the version number with 1 and restart the app to install.

+You may see a warning; as Org1 we are not allowed to install chaincode for Org2.
+If you want to do it properly, change your identity by changing the CONFIG_PATH on the top of `app.ts`.
+This is however not needed for a working application.

 ##### Call the queryMarblesByColor() function from the SDK
 > In our previous lab, we worked with the SDK.
 Here we learned how to call chaincode functions.